 How does the CMMC apply to higher education?

 CMMC applies to higher education and research institutions doing business with the DoD via grants, contracts, cooperative agreements, sub-awards, or sub-contracts.
-This includes university-based research labs and facilities – as well as FFDRCs (Federally Funded Research and Development Centers) and UARCs (University Affiliated Research Centers).
+This includes university-based research labs and facilities, FFDRCs (Federally Funded Research and Development Centers), and UARCs (University Affiliated Research Centers).